 Some people don’t share our passion for mushrooms.
-If their only exposure to edible mushrooms is the small tan & white button mushrooms that are commonly sold at grocery stores, then we completely understand why they might be less than thrilled by Kingdom Fungi.
+If your only exposure to edible mushrooms is the small tan & white button mushrooms that are commonly sold at grocery stores, we completely understand why you might be less than thrilled by mushrooms.
 After all, button mushrooms are the fungal equivalent of iceberg lettuce: a bland, tasteless medium that has to be “sauced up” to have anything resembling an interesting flavor.

 - sublime and sultry morels (early spring),